Design Technology

 Key Stage 3

 Our curriculum emphasises sustainability, environmental issues, and being a critical consumer.
-Students experience working with wood, metal, plastics and textiles.
+Students experience working with wood, metal and plastics.
 They learn graphic techniques and CAD to make them creative and independent in their ideas.

 Key Stage 4

-Our Design and Technology GCSE allows students to identify and solve real problems through the design process and the production of high-quality, imaginative and functional products that demonstrate creativity and avoid stereotypical responses.
+Our Design and Technology GCSE allows students to identify and solve real problems through the design process and the production of high-quality, imaginative and functional products that demonstrate creativity and avoid traditional responses.
 They are encouraged to work creatively and, through the course, will develop several core skills, including practical skills, planning and decision making.
-Students may choose from two material areas to specialise in, Product Design or Textiles.
-Within both areas, we support students to be ambitious and take creative design risks which stretch the development of design proposals, avoiding clichéd or stereotypical responses.
+Students will also develop a strong understanding of theoretical aspects related to design and manufacture.
+Studying Product Design, we support and encourage students to be ambitious and take creative design risks which promotes the development of design proposals that avoid obvious responses to solving design problems.
 Design technology GCSE is equally suitable as a vocational course and an avenue for transferable, creative and analytical skills.

 Key Stage 5